-Several of these mothers report cannabis being effective in treating some of the side effects associated with postpartum depression.
-One mother told The Atlantic that cannabis helped her during a period of postpartum depression, during the first year after giving birth to her daughter.
+Several of these mothers report cannabis being effective in treating some of the side effects.
+One mother told The Atlantic that cannabis helped her during a period of postpartum depression.
+It was helpful during the first year after giving birth to her daughter.
 Consuming cannabis helped ease her stress and feelings of being constantly overwhelmed.
-She was so impressed by how effective cannabis was, she was inspired to create her own cannabis product to help other moms going through similar experiences.
+She was so impressed by how effective cannabis is as a medicine.
+She was inspired to create her own cannabis product to help other moms going through similar experiences.

 The spread of cannabis legalization has not only reduced the stigma around those who consume it, but it has also made other types of cannabis products more easily available.
 Products that make keeping cannabis use more discrete, and less potent than just smoking cannabis flower, make it much easier for moms to consume these days.
 For moms who want to keep their cannabis use under wraps, you can consume discreetly using products like a vape pen, edibles, oils, tinctures or topicals.
 All of these are great options for moms wanting to take advantage of the medical benefits of cannabis, and not wanting to smoke the place up.